jcailler/jcailler.github.io/_tabs/miscellaneous.md

   * "Can you explain rigid E-unification like I'm 6?"

 Note that this list is bound to grow, so don't be afraid to try something different, and it may end up on it one day!

+## Artifact Evaluation Track Template

+If you want to organize an Artifact Evaluation track for you workshop or conference and need some templates (author guide, reviewer guide, ...), feel free to reuse [this work](https://drive.google.com/drive/folders/1-AqZA5qwYZGBPhOO9AtJIJvYzne-tAYb?usp=sharing).